kellycode/dedsec-screen-mockup/README.md

 # dedsec-screen-mockup

-Just an animated mockup of a watch dogs legion tech screen.
-An exercise in making and animating SVG images and using css for animations, vs js or svg, as much as possible.
-Next up: adding graffiti paint effects.
+Just an exercise in making and animating SVG images and using css for animations, vs js or svg, as much as possible.
+Next up: adding graffiti paint effects

 [See in action:](https://kellycode.github.io/dedsec-screen-mockup/)